seamlesspay/seamlesspay-ios/README.md

 *Requirements: The SeamlessPay iOS SDK requires Xcode 10.1 or later and is compatible with apps targeting iOS 11 or above.*

-## Example
+## Demo

-To run the example project, clone the repo, and open `Demo.xcodeproj` from the `./Example/Demo` directory.
+To run the demo project, clone the repository, and open `Demo.xcodeproj` from the `./Example/Demo` directory.

 ## Installation